 As a nurse, you probably know that conflict is bound to happen.
 When it does, it’s important to be prepared.

-Conflict is natural, and equipping yourself with conflict resolution tools is the best way to reach efficient and effective resolutions.
+Whether you’re doing travel nursing or a part-time nurse, conflict is natural.
+And equipping yourself with conflict resolution tools is the best way to reach efficient and effective resolutions.

 Read on for our tips on how to manage and resolve conflict from beginning to end.